ns1/ns1-ansible-modules/README.md

 ns1-ansible-modules
 ====================

-This is the temporary home for the NSONE ansible modules.
-Once additional resources are completed and reviewed we will have these merged into the community core modules so they can be distributed with mainline ansible.
+This role is the home for all NS1 specific modules.

 Project Overview
 ================

-NSONE is an authoritative DNS platform providing data-driven global traffic routing and a fully featured REST API.
+NS1 is an authoritative DNS platform providing data-driven global traffic routing and a fully featured REST API.
 This module unlocks some of the functionality NSONE can offer for ansible.
-For more information about what is possible check out [nsone.com](nsone.com) and [api docs](https://nsone.net/api/).
+For more information about what is possible check out [ns1.com](ns1.com) and [api docs](https://ns1.com/api/).

 Completed Modules:
  - ns1_zone